Estimated reading time: 20 minutes

 I hope my experiences have been interesting to read and hey, maybe it has given you some ideas.

 I also hope by now you've realised is that there is no simple formula, or a secret place where brides are hanging out, just waiting for you to find them.
-Whatever you do it will involve a lot of time & effort.
-The market is still pretty saturated, although Covid has temporarily muddied the waters somewhat.
+The industry is saturated but with the right focus, it is still very possible to do very well.
+But it will definitely take time and effort.

 As small business owners, we don’t have unlimited budgets and time.
 So figuring out where best to invest the resources you have is going to be key to your marketing success.
 Play to your own strengths rather than blindly follow the crowd.
 Just because it worked for photographer X does not mean it will work for you.